-This article provides information and guidance on a portion of the Absorb LMS Admin Experience that is now upgraded to the Admin Refresh Experience.
+This article provides information and guidance on a portion of the Absorb LMS Admin Experience that is now upgraded to the refreshed Admin Experience (AE).

 Please visit our Absorb Admin Refresh Checklist article for more details about what is available with the free Absorb Admin Experience upgrade.

 While every company has its own unique way of communicating and providing access to the LMS, Absorb would like to offer a few Best Practices to help Admins prepare for User Login questions.
 In this article, we will go through the different ways a user can log into the LMS and Best Practices regarding these different login methods.

 One question we get here at Absorb is, 'How do I access my LMS?'
 Users reach out to Absorb on a regular basis, due to not knowing where to access their LMS.
 Whether your users are accessing the LMS through a unique URL, through SSO, or from a Sales Site, it is important to provide clear communication and multiple ways for the users to access the LMS.
 Some clients download links to the User's Desktop or provide a link on an internal system they would use often.
 If you are linking to the LMS from a website where you sell your training or from Salesforce, there should be some sort of communication on how these systems connect.

 Probably the #1 question an Admin will receive is, ‘What is my password?’ or 'I forgot my Password'.
 Here are a few ways Absorb can help you manage this ongoing question.

 - For the User’s initial password, give them one they may already be familiar with.
 Maybe an Employee Number or unique code they may already be using internally.

 - From the login page, there is a Forgot Password link.
 When the User selects this link, they will be prompted to enter in their Username or their Email address.
 If the User is active and has a correct email address populated on their LMS account, they will receive an email with a link to reset their password.